sosier/LLM_Token_Frequency_Feature/README.md

 ## Acknowledgements

-Whatever your opinion of open source LLMs, I have to express my gratitude to all the companies who made their models open source (OpenAI, Meta, Mistral, Google, and Microsoft).
+I have to express my gratitude to all the companies who made their models open source (OpenAI, Meta, Mistral, Google, and Microsoft).
 This work would have been impossible otherwise as I definitely don't have the means to train any of these models myself!
-I also want to thank Hugging Face for hosting the models and providing helpful code for pulling and interacting with them, and of course Andrej Karpathy for building and sharing his nanoGPT repo.
+I also want to thank Hugging Face for hosting the models and providing helpful code for pulling / interacting with them, and of course Andrej Karpathy for building and sharing his [nanoGPT repo](https://github.com/karpathy/nanoGPT/tree/master).